Stullemon/emulemorph/emule/readme.txt

 -Open the emule.sln Visual Studio Solution

--If you get an error message like "wrong version of Visual C++", you have to open emule.sln and emule.vcroj with an editor and change some values:

- emule.sln: "...Format Version 8.00" to 7.00 if you use Microsoft(C) Visual C++ .NET 2002
- emule.vcproj: Version="7.10"  to 7.00 if you use Microsoft(C) Visual C++ .NET 2002

 -Select "release" or "debug" build in the solution configuration manager -Build the solution.
 That's it :)
 -If the compile was successful, the emule.exe is either in the \Debug or